TUDelft-PRIME-Books/Calculus/book/Single-variable functions/Functions/limits_at_a_point.md

-# Limits in a point
+# Limits at a point

 In this section we cover